Inferring biological processes with intrinsic noise from cross-sectional data: Methodology

 To circumvent this ill-posedness, we choose to introduce an $\ell_2$-regularization on the Jacobian matrix of the inferred force field to the loss function which reads

-Here $\lambda \geq 0$ is a tunable parameter that controls the strength of regularization, and $\mathcal{W}_{2}$ is the Wasserstein distance between the empirically observed distribution ${p}_{t_i}( \mathbf{x})$ and the predicted distribution $\hat{p}_{t_i}( \mathbf{x})$.
-Though the above regularization penalizes the curvature of the force field, any other regularization minimizing the kinetic energy is also appropriate \cite{tong2020trajectorynet}.
+Here $\lambda \geq 0$ is a tunable parameter that controls the strength of regularization, and we use the Wasserstein distance $\mathcal{W}_2$ to quantify the discrepancy between distributions.
+Though the above regularization penalizes the gradient of the force field, a regularization minimizing the kinetic energy is also appropriate \cite{tong2020trajectorynet}.

-Computing the exact Wasserstein distance $\mathcal{W}_2$ requires $\mathcal{O}(n^3 \log n)$ operations, and it estimation in $d$ dimensions has a sample complexity of $\mathcal{O}(n^{-1/d})$.
+Computing the exact Wasserstein distance $\mathcal{W}_2$ requires $\mathcal{O}(n^3 \log n)$ operations, and its estimation in $d$ dimensions has a sample complexity of $\mathcal{O}(n^{-1/d})$.
 Its entropy-regularized version, known as the Sinkhorn divergence, reduces the computational cost to $\mathcal{O}(n^2)$ with a dimension-independent sample complexity $\mathcal{O}(n^{-1/2})$ for large entropic regularization \cite{genevay2018learning, genevay2019sample}.
-For computational reasons the choice of distance is problem-specific: for unimodal marginal distributions we approximate the empirical Wasserstein distance with its Gaussian estimator \cite{rippl2016limit}, and for complex multimodal distributions we use the Sinkhorn divergences.
+In all our numerical examples, we use the Sinkhorn divergences to approximate the Wasserstein distance.
+Overall, the PFI approach allows for the use of accurate forward solvers \cite{atkinson1991introduction} and constant-memory gradient computations \cite{chen2018neural} to fit the force field.
+More broadly, and relevant to PFI, reverse-mode automatic differentiation tools now allow the fitting of ODEs with millions of parameters to data \cite{chen2018neural}, enabling more flexible approaches to density estimation and time series modeling \cite{grathwohl2018ffjord, rubanova2019latent}.
 Before stepping into numerical examples, in the next section we study analytically the identifiability issue for OU processes.